DanielRosell06/I-Love-My-Girlfriend-VSCode-Extension/README.md

 - Install and enable the extension.
 - A heart symbol will appear in your sidebar—click it.
 - Click the "Open Images Folder" button.
-- Add the images you want to display in the folder.
+- Add the images you’d like to display to the folder.
 - Click the "Refresh Images" button.
 - Enjoy it 😁.

 ### With this extension, you can:
 - Display any image of your girlfriend while you code.
+- Switch between static image or slideshow.
 - Switch between 7 different border styles.
-- Show your girlfriend that you'll never stop wanting to see her.
+- Show your girlfriend how much she means to you.

 ![Loading...](https://raw.githubusercontent.com/DanielRosell06/I-Love-My-Girlfriend-VSCode-Extension/main/assets/ILoveMyGirlfriendBanner.png)

 ![Loading...](https://raw.githubusercontent.com/DanielRosell06/I-Love-My-Girlfriend-VSCode-Extension/main/assets/ILoveMyGirlfriendBanner01.png)

->If the images folder is empty, the button can not open it.
-So do NOT close it when it is empty.
-In case you did it, is recomended for you to reinstall the extension, it is the fastest solution
+>If the images folder is empty, the button won’t work.
+Please avoid closing it while it’s empty.
+If this happens, it’s recommended to reinstall the extension as it’s the quickest solution..

 ## Requirements